IT21468360/BrandPulseAI/README.md

   1)  ctrl+shift+p
   2) select python: select interpreter
   3) Create virtual environment
-  4) .conda -> python 3.12.8
+  4) .conda -> python 3.11.9 (use 3.11. tensorflow is not supported for higher versions)

+Install the requirements:
+Terminal -> Git Bash -> Execute the below command pip install -r requirements.txt

 2.2.
 Setting up Python Backend
 Terminal -> Git Bash -> Execute the below commands
 1) cd backend-python
-2) pip install -r requirements.txt
-3) (After installed successfully) uvicorn app.main:app --reload --port 8000    -> Command to run the python backend
+2) uvicorn app.main:app --reload --port 8000    -> Command to run the python backend
-4) It will show as 'Application startup complete'.
+3) It will show as 'Application startup complete'.
-5) http://127.0.0.1:8000/  go to this an check whether it is working.
+4) http://127.0.0.1:8000/  go to this an check whether it is working.

 2.3.
 Setting up Next.js
 Terminal -> Git Bash -> Execute the below commands